apache/flink/docs/java_api_guide.md

 Lazy Evaluation
 ---------------

-All Stratosphere programs are executed lazily: When the program's main method is executed, the data loading and transformations do not happen directly.
+All Flink programs are executed lazily: When the program's main method is executed, the data loading and transformations do not happen directly.
 Rather, each operation is created and added to the program's plan.
 The operations are actually executed when one of the `execute()` methods is invoked on the ExecutionEnvironment object.
 Whether the program is executed locally or on a cluster depends on the environment of the program.

-The lazy evaluation lets you construct sophisticated programs that Stratosphere executes as one holistically planned unit.
+The lazy evaluation lets you construct sophisticated programs that Flink executes as one holistically planned unit.

 <section id="types">
 Data Types